 You start to realize that your target audience isn’t a bunch of landscapers.
 It’s people who are buying a new home.
 It’s people who are really into interior design, DIY, and Home and Garden.
 In fact, it’s people from all walks of life: engineers, managers, marketers, homemakers, and anybody else with disposable income.

 You start to realize that if you want to get your business off the ground, you’re not going to do it by teaching people about landscaping.
 You’re going to do it by deciding that you are the guy who does environmentally friendly landscaping, or landscaping with modern, minimalist themes.

-And then you start writing to that audience.
+And then you start your blog writing to that audience.
 Not about landscaping, but about whatever it is they care about.